 A world-renowned long distance path

 Of course, we knew that even before the route opened in 1970.
-Eighty-five per cent of its 186 miles runs through Britain’s only truly coastal National Park; a landscape built of ragged coast and golden beach, and backed by rolling hill and low mountain.
+Eighty-five per cent of its 186 miles runs through Britain’s only truly coastal National Park; a landscape built of rugged coast and golden beach, and backed by rolling hill and low mountain.

 A walk through history

 Yet the coast path is a walk through history as much as scenery.
-Hike the lot over two weeks and you’ll discover Neolithic tombs on St Davids Head, mighty castles at Manorbier and Pembroke and tiny Celtic chapels near Bosherton.
+Hike the lot over two weeks and you’ll discover Neolithic tombs on St Davids Head, mighty castles at Manorbier and Pembroke and tiny Celtic chapels near Bosherston.
 You’ll see splendid small towns like Tenby and picture-perfect fishing villages like Solva and Little Haven.
 You’ll also see wildlife everywhere: astounding birdlife, probably seals, perhaps a dolphin.

 Four of our favourite walks